-Puff Pastry - pre-made and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
-You will only need half of a sheet for the two tart pans. using puff pastry for the pear tart makes this a flaky easy and elegant dessert.
+Puff Pastry – premade and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
+You will only need half of a sheet for the two tart pans.
+Making these pear tartlets with puff pastry is a great way to serve an easy and elegant dessert.

 Pears – make sure to use a fully ripe pear.
 One regular size is enough for these two tarts.
-My harry and David pears are huge so I only needed half.
-The unused pear can be refrigerated and put in a salad or freeze for later use in another tart.
+My Harry and David pears are huge so I only needed half.
+The unused pear can be refrigerated and put in a salad or frozen for later use in another tart.

-If you don’t have fresh, no worries, you can used canned, just rinse them first.
+If you don’t have fresh, no worries, you can use canned, just rinse them first.

-Cream Cheese – You can use a full-fat, reduced-fat, or a Neufchâtel cheese.
-I’ve made quit a few cream cheese fillings and cheesecakes with Neufchatel without any baking issues or taste problems.
+Cream Cheese – You can use full-fat, reduced-fat, or Neufchâtel cheese.
+I’ve made quite a few cream cheese fillings and cheesecakes with Neufchatel without any baking issues or taste problems.

 Sugar – this is your basic white granulated sugar.

-Egg – small batch recipes sometime only need a partial egg, so for something like the cream cheese filling, I use the white only and the yolk is refrigerated for the morning breakfast.
+Egg – small batch recipes sometimes only need a partial egg, so for something like the cream cheese filling, I use the white only and the yolk is refrigerated for the morning breakfast.

 Vanilla Extract – Use a pure vanilla extract or a vanilla paste.

 Cinnamon Sugar – I always have a shaker ready for Cinnamon toast and just sprinkle on a bit before baking.
-The ratios is 1:1 for the cinnamon and the sugar.
+The ratio is 1:1 for the cinnamon and the sugar.

 Flavor-wise, no real difference to speak of except for Neufchatel has a slightly less rich flavor.
-Neufchatel and Cream Cheese are both slightly tangy, and spreadable cheeses, and both work great for baking.
+Neufchatel and Cream Cheese are both slightly tangy, and spreadable cheeses, and both work great for baking this delightful pear tart.
 Unless you are a cream cheese connoisseur you can’t tell any difference in the taste.

-One of the things I love about this recipe is that it’s strictly manual, no mixer or noise so I can easily make this at midnight!
-Sometimes I really want to cook late at night:-) Also, the filling mixes up in my small farmhouse cereal bowl
+One of the things I love about this tartlet recipe is that it’s strictly manual, with no mixer or noise to worry about so I can easily make this at midnight!
+Sometimes I really want to cook late at night 🙂 Also, the filling mixes up in my small farmhouse cereal bowl

-- Next, lightly coat the tart pans with cooking spray then press the puff pastry lightly to form to the tart pans.
+- Next, lightly coat the tart pans with cooking spray then press the puff pastry lightly into the tart pans.
 Blind bake the crust per package instructions.